 What happens to an irrevocable trust when the trustee dies?
 The trust continues.
-A trust does not fail for lack of the trustee.
+A trust does not fail for lack of a trustee.

 There would have to be a new trustee acting for the trust.

 The new trustee would have to follow the terms of the trust.

 If the trust document provides for a successor trustee, then the successor trustee becomes the acting trustee.